klaytn/klaytn-docs/docs/smart-contract/deploy-guide.md

 - Set `truffle-config.js` as below.
 Make sure you enter private key of an account that has enough `KLAY` to deploy contract.

-*NOTE*: This example is not for production use.
-Be very careful when dealing with private keys.
 ```
 const HDWalletProvider = require("truffle-hdwallet-provider-klaytn");